davidmalcolm/2018-cauldron-talk/source/index.rst

-  demo.cc:7:24: note: not ssa-name. demo.cc:7:24: note: use not simple. demo.cc:7:24: note: no array mode for V2DI[3] demo.cc:7:24: note: Data access with gaps requires scalar epilogue lo op demo.cc:7:24: note: can't use a fully-masked loop because the target doesn't have the appropriate masked load or store. demo.cc:7:24: note: not ssa-name. demo.cc:7:24: note: use not simple. demo.cc:7:24: note: not ssa-name.
+  demo.cc:7:24: note: not ssa-name. demo.cc:7:24: note: use not simple. demo.cc:7:24: note: no array mode for V2DI[3] demo.cc:7:24: note: Data access with gaps requires scalar epilogue loop demo.cc:7:24: note: can't use a fully-masked loop because the target doesn't have the appropriate masked load or store. demo.cc:7:24: note: not ssa-name. demo.cc:7:24: note: use not simple. demo.cc:7:24: note: not ssa-name.